-- using a ruler, divide the larger square to create a grid with smaller squares measuring 3.9inches x 3.9inches.
+- Using a ruler (put those measuring skills to work!) divide the larger square to create a grid with smaller squares measuring 3.9 inches x 3.9 inches.

-- decorate each of the squares excluding the middle square.
+- Decorate each of the squares — except the middle square.

-We used a book of scrapbooking paper for the first layer, you could also get your students to use stickers to add some extra detail to this first layer.
+We used a book of scrapbooking paper for the first layer, but you could also get your students to use stickers or draw their own designs to add some extra detail to this first layer.

 For the second layer, we have added a bit more detail.

 - 10.6 inches x 10.6 inches for the large square

 - 3.5 inches x 3.5 inches for the smaller squares.

 We have also created a mini Mother’s Day coupon book that could be added to this layer in a little mini envelope!
 Download our printable Mother’s Day coupon book on colored paper, or have your students color in the pattern.

 We glued scrapbooking paper on each square first, followed by Mother’s Day Decorative Square Templates.
 This creates a really fun, decorative effect!